 For most toll roads and congestion schemes in the UK, a concession is offered to disabled people provided they meet certain criteria set by the operators.
 Some toll roads offer a concession to people in receipt of Enhanced Rate Mobility Component of Personal Independence Payment.
 To see which tolls offer this concession read our article on toll roads.

 8. Entertainment discounts

 Now for the fun stuff!
 There are many discounts available for entertainment and leisure activities, from swimming to gyms and cinema.
 Many of these places will ask for proof that you are disabled; you can use your PIP letter in these places with confidence.

 It’s always worth asking about how PIP can give your carer a discount, too.
-Both the National Trust and English Heritage will offer your carer free entry to their properties with an essential companion card, while the UK Cinema Association will issue you with a CEA card that gives your companion a free ticket in participating cinemas.
+Both the National Trust and English Heritage will offer your carer free entry to their properties with an essential companion card, while the UK Cinema Association will issue you with a CEA card that gives your companion a free ticket at participating cinemas.

 All Merlin Entertainment Attractions offer one complimentary pass per disabled person.
 The Merlin Annual Passholder and all individual attractions under the Merlin group offer one free carer ticket and a second carer at half price for a full paying guest with a disability.
 All you need to do is show proof of your disability which can be a PIP letter dated within the past two years.

 There are so many ways that your PIP eligibility can help you connect with the world, enjoy your life and feel more independent.
 Take the time to find out more—you might be surprised at how much you can save!